Rules of Play

 To support the efforts of the Course Superintendent and his staff’s investment in the grooming and maintenance of the course, Members are required to carry a sand bucket and a pitch repairer at all times whilst playing on the course.
 Members must ensure that they and all persons in their playing group repair any divots taken on the course and any pitch marks other than their own that they find whilst playing on the course.
 An excessive number of practice swings, which cause damage to the tees, is to be avoided.

-Method of Play - Special Events - Ambrose
+Method of play - Ambrose

 Each team selects a captain who will decide on the order of play.
 Each player tees off and the captain selects one ball for the next shot.
 The player of the ball selected will mark the position of their ball and play last.
 The players, playing in order, will place their ball within one club length when on the fairway or drop within one club length when in the rough (including bunkers) and place their ball within 15cm when on the putting surface of the green, until the hole is completed.
 Unless otherwise indicated, each player must take 3 tee shots in a 4B team, 4 tee shots in a 3B team or 6 tee shots in a 2B team.